-This gender pay gap report details our results for the period 2023-24 along with an update on our achievements and continued areas of focus.
+This gender pay gap report details our results for the period 2024-25 along with an update on our achievements and continued areas of focus.

-Overall, we have made significant progress in closing our mean gender pay gap from 25% in 2018 to 12% in April 2023.
-The mean and median have remained very similar in the last few years, but we can see from the detailed analysis and our promotions record that our strategy to seek opportunities for women to progress in their careers, is working.
+Overall, we have made significant progress in closing our mean gender pay gap from 25% in 2018 to 8% in April 2024.
+We can see that the strategies we have put in place in recent years to help ensure greater gender diversity and to reduce the gender pay gap is working.

-We are committed to narrowing our gender pay gap and will continue to develop our strategies to do so.
+We are committed to further narrowing our gender pay gap and will continue to develop our strategies to do so.
 We also know that there are many factors that influence each set of annual results that we produce; our overall numbers and distribution of employees, and periods where we make bonus payments are just some examples of these influencing factors.

-Therefore, we remain resolute on the actions that we have in place to improve our overall gender representation whilst at the same time ensuring that we continue to support all of our colleagues as part of our overall focus on equity, diversity and inclusion.
+Therefore, we remain resolute on the actions that we have in place to improve our overall gender representation whilst at the same time ensuring that we continue to support all our colleagues as part of our overall focus on equity, diversity and inclusion.